-Usually, the chemical smell in faux leather items is going to disappear within a period of three to five weeks after manufacturing, but sometimes, if the manufacturers are not careful enough, they are going to use more chemicals and low quality faux leather fabrics, these are totally okay to use, but they tend to be very smelly because they have not been treated with the right chemicals.
+Usually, the chemical smell in faux leather items is going to disappear within a period of three to five weeks after manufacturing, but sometimes, if the manufacturers are not careful enough, they are going to use more chemicals and low quality faux leather fabrics, these are totally okay to use, but they tend to be very smelly because they have not been treated with the right chemicals long enough.

-Getting rid of the chemical smell in faux leather is a bit tricky and totally different from the process you would use for getting rid of the smell of real leather, but I’m going to share with you some amazing techniques that will not only work quickly for you, but they will also give your faux leather items a great shine and look to them.
+Getting rid of the chemical smell in faux leather is a bit tricky and totally different from the process you would use for getting rid of the smell of real leather, but I’m going to share with you some amazing techniques that will not only work quickly for you, but will also give your faux leather items a great shine and look to them.

 The first way to get rid of the chemical smell in your faux leather items is by using odor eaters.

-Odor eaters are amazing, they are going to simply absorb the excess smells very quickly and efficiently, what I really love about other eaters is that they can be used for every “smelly” material!
+Odor eaters are amazing, they are going to simply absorb the excess smells very quickly and efficiently, what I really love about odor eaters is that they can be used for every “smelly” material!

 They are also very cheap, they are made out of charcoal, and available in most stores.

 Here is how you apply odor eaters to get rid of the chemical smell in faux leather:

-Take a plastic bag, according to the size of your faux leather item, and fill it with odor eaters, it all depends on the faux leather item you want to treat, if it is a large one, like a jacket, use at least four odor eaters, however if it is a small one, use just one odor eater, then lay your faux leather item and cover it again with odor eaters.
+Take a plastic bag, according to the size of your faux leather item, and fill it with odor eaters, it all depends on the faux leather item you want to treat, if it is a large one, like a jacket, use at least four odor eaters, however if it is a small one, use just one odor eater, then lay your faux leather item and cover it with odor eaters.

 Next, close the plastic bag tightly and leave it in a dark place for two weeks.